BA-HanseML/NF_Prj_MIMII_Dataset/modeling/modeling.md

 1. [Model Building](unsupervised/unsup_model_building.ipynb)
 2. [Model Exploration](unsupervised/unsup_model_exploration.ipynb)

-We did not push all the models we created but a dataframe consisting most of the metaparameters and scores of the models.
+The models that were created were not pushed to GitHub but a dataframe consisting of most of the metaparameters and scores of the models was.
 The model exploration process should be reproducable with the models_agg.dataframe.
-The dataframe will not be reproducable 100% since we created a lot of different models over the last weeks.
+The dataframe will not be reproducable 100% since a lot of different models over the last weeks were created.

 ## Pseudo Supervised Classification